 Are you serious about becoming a Commentator?
 Then you need to get the required skills and training to do it!
 To start your new career, first you must decide what Commentator school you want to enroll in, so you need to gather info about potential schools.
-Luckily for you, we've compiled a, so get started towards your new dream job today!
+Luckily for you, we've compiled a list of the best Commentator schools and resources , so get started towards your new dream job today!

 If you want more personalized assistance, call (888) 389-7996 TOLL FREE to speak with a DegreeFinders rep who will help you find the best college for you.
 After you sign up for Commentator school, make sure you fill out and submit the FAFSA so you can take advantage of any financial aid currently available to you!